valadaptive/glypht/README.md

 However, Glypht lets you go even further and limit the font's weight range while keeping it a variable font.
 As far as I know, `hb-subset` is the only other tool which can do this.

 If Inter's weight range is limited to 400-700, with the other settings remaining the same, the font is now **163KB**, smaller than both the full variable font and the pair of static fonts!
 As an added bonus, you get all the weights between 400 and 700 for free.

-## Future ideas

-- Allow for "freezing" OpenType features (see https://twardoch.github.io/fonttools-opentype-feature-freezer/)
-- Autohinting
-  - This is tricky because we may need different autohinters for CFF/CFF2 and TrueType outlines
-- Preview the glyphs in a font
-- Preview font features (see https://fontdrop.info/)
-- Make use of the data in https://github.com/google/fonts/ for font preview text, axis descriptions, etc.
-- Support the new [incremental font transfer](https://w3c.github.io/IFT/Overview.html) standard
-  - Probably should wait for it to be actually standardized though
-- Use the feature tag info registry more (show explanations of font features)